 This is a really fun A to Z book for the younger ones, well everyone really.
 James Patterson along with his wife Susan made something really special here.
 You can teach your little ones some crazy big words like ‘Catawampus’ in this adorable and fun picture book, illustrated by Hsinping Pan.
 You will learn some amazing sophisticated words that you’ve likely never heard and may possibly have difficulty pronouncing such as ‘Arachibutyrophobia’, which makes the book all that much more fun!
 Don’t worry, definitions along with beautiful, easy-to-remember illustrations are provided in this clever New York Times bestseller.

 Cuddly Critters For Little Geniuses

 Give Please A Chance

-A wonderful book to aide in teaching our children common courtesy.
+A wonderful book to aid in teaching our children common courtesy.
 Bestselling authors Bill O’Reilly and James Patterson remind us how useful the word ‘Please’ can be and how we can use this word in so many ways.
 When you need help with getting dressed or you want to keep that sweet cuddly stray dog the word ‘Please’ can go a long way.
-Give Please A Chance is helpful and fun with old school style illustrations by several different artists.
+Give Please A Chance is helpful and fun with old-school style illustrations by several different artists.
 We could use more books like this in our world today.